zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

 | No relay continuation | Relay continues |
 | Gnosis accumulation stops | Gnosis continues to grow |

-Seeding does not guarantee sovereignty—free will remains.
+Seeding does not guarantee sovereignty, free will remains.
 But it dramatically increases the probability.

 ### 1.3 The Ultimate Goal